FredPili/ADAWebsite/template.md

 In the last 15 years, YouTube has emerged as a powerhouse for educational content, revolutionizing how knowledge is shared and consumed globally.
 From tutorials to in-depth lectures, the platform has become a go-to resource for learning.
 But how did the volume of educational content on Youtube evolved over time ?
 We will explore the trends in the number of educational videos uploaded each year alongside the growth in the number of educational channels created annually.

 ## **Educational videos and channels over the years**
-First, let's look at the educational videos uploaded per year.
+To begin with, let's look at the volume of videos and channels categorized as Educational in the dataset.
 <div>
   <iframe src="assets/educational_videos_number_proportion_per_year.html" width="100%" height="500" frameborder="0"></iframe>
   <p style="text-align: center;">Figure 1: Dummy Plotly Chart</p>